Learning More from Less: Unlocking Internal Representations for Benchmark Compression: More Experimental Results

 \subsection{Detailed Results on Source Model Quantity}

 In this section, we provide a comprehensive breakdown of the analysis presented in Section~\ref{sec:Experiment}.
 To rigorously evaluate the sensitivity of each method to the availability of source models, we vary the source pool size $|\mathcal{S}| \in \{5, 10, 15, 20\}$ across the full spectrum of computational budgets $K \in \{10, 20, 30, 40, 50\}$.
-The detailed performance metrics for each budget setting are reported in Tables~\ref{tab:ablation_quantity_K10} through \ref{tab:ablation_quantity_K50}.
+The detailed performance metrics for each budget setting are reported in Tables~\ref{tab:ablation_quantity_K10}-\ref{tab:ablation_quantity_K50}.

-The results consistently demonstrate the robustness of \textsc{RepCore} in source-scARCe regimes.
+The results consistently demonstrate the robustness of \textsc{RepCore} in source-scarce regimes.
 As evidenced across all budget levels, output-based baselines such as \textsc{AnchorPoints} exhibit sharp performance degradation when $|\mathcal{S}|=5$, suggesting a heavy reliance on extensive statistical sampling to estimate item difficulty.
 In contrast, \textsc{RepCore} maintains high ranking correlations even with minimal supervision, validating our hypothesis that the geometric structure of the representation space can be effectively aligned with limited source signals.
-Furthermore, performance saturation is observed as $|\mathcal{S}|$ approaches 20, indicating that our framework captures the essential topology of the item space early, thereby eliminating the need for prohibitive data collection.
+Furthermore, performance saturation is observed as $|\mathcal{S}|$ approaches 20, indicating that our framework captures the essential topology of the item space early.